loimos/loimos/README.md

 Loimos is a parallel, agent-based simulator for modeling the spread of infectious diseases.
-This simulator employs a combination of time-stepping and descrete event simulations to capture population dynamics in realisitic social contact networks.
+This simulator employs a combination of time-stepping and discrete event simulations to capture population dynamics in realistic social contact networks.
 These networks are *digital twins* of various U.S. states built based on a variety of sources, including census and survey data, which are then used as input for various outbreak simulations.